BenjaminBest/DetectPublicApiChanges/README.md

 Compile the solution in release mode with at least Visual Studio 2017

 ### Using source control
+#### Subversion
-In a CMD window start the application by using parameters for the source control connection (svn), the solutions which should be analyzed.
-The program automatically creates a output directory.
+In a CMD window start the application by using parameters which contains all the information needed to access subversion.

 > DetectPublicApiChanges.exe --repositoryConnectionString "Svn;https://XYZ/svn/DetectPublicApiChanges/trunk;20;28;user;password" --solutionPathSource "DetectPublicApiChanges\DetectPublicApiChanges.sln" --solutionPathTarget "DetectPublicApiChanges\DetectPublicApiChanges.sln"

+#### Git
+To compare two commits of this application using `Git`, just add the URL, and 2 SHA's to the connection string:

+> DetectPublicApiChanges.exe --repositoryConnectionString "Git;https://github.com/BenjaminBest/DetectPublicApiChanges.git;4b8d215a190ce8ce92d77409c3fb200ef30a60b3;1d9bd50b1fb0eb53741652022d7de5850f59cdff" --solutionPathSource "DetectPublicApiChanges\DetectPublicApiChanges.sln" --solutionPathTarget "DetectPublicApiChanges\DetectPublicApiChanges.sln"

 So a connection string is defined by 4 to 6 parts: `SourceControlSystem;URL;StartRevision;EndRevision;User;Password`, whereas user and password are optional.
-Currently SourceControlSystem must be `Svn`.
 The checkout is done to folders inside the working folder which is located relative to the application and it's per default named "Work".
 The folders which contains the revisions are named "Source" and "Target".

 ### Using normal local folders
-For local folders the syntax easier.
+For local folders the syntax is easier:
 > DetectPublicApiChanges.exe --solutionPathSource "C:\Folder1\DetectPublicApiChanges\DetectPublicApiChanges.sln" --solutionPathTarget "C:\Folder2\DetectPublicApiChanges\DetectPublicApiChanges.sln"

 ### The output folder